saverio-kantox/ember-exercise/README.md

 - A view where the user can add items to the basket
 - A component that displays the total amount of the basket (discounts applied)
 - A service or similar that is responsible of calculating said total amount

+The application must be demoable without an actual backend (use some approriate client-side API server for demoing)